 Two days later, Florida Poly professor Christina Drake drove to the state’s higher education board meeting and warned board members of the potential danger to students: “The termination was so abrupt,” she said, “there was no time or ability for the counselor to put into place a continuity of care for her patients, including those for which there is concern for suicide.”

-Six weeks later, a student committed suicide.
+Six weeks later, a student died from suicide.

 Then, a few weeks after she spoke up, Florida Poly fired Drake, too.